Do you have a question about JRI services?

 JRI has not pursued a strategy of following trends, but has instead initiated programs and developed models that have set trends and shaped systems.
 JRI does not grow through serially developing similar programs; instead, we operate a few exemplary programs of each model.
 Our work has compelled the development of more improved, more effective, more easily workable, and more solidly replicable models.
 In addition, we have increased the diversity and stability of our agency through merger, acquisition and partnerships that further our community goals and strengthen our services.

 Trauma Informed Care

-Programs incorporate the trauma informed care of JRI’s internationally known Trauma Center.
+JRI programs incorporate trauma informed care.
 They support youth, adults and families to navigate challenges and meaningfully contribute to society.
 Services assist those affected by homelessness and health disparities, and those at risk through substance abuse, mental or physical health concerns, violence, and sexual exploitation.
 The goals of all programs are 1) excellence of service and 2) the advancement of the field, through knowledge sharing, research, and development of new models of care.

 The ARC Framework